di-unipi-socc/daplacer/README.md

 </picture>
  - `model.pl` contains the way to describe the application and the infrastructure on which you want to attempt the placement and routing process.

- - `app.pl` and `infrastructure.pl` files contain an instance of the model.
+ - `data/app.pl` and `data/infra.pl` files contain an instance of the model.

  - `daplacer.pl` contains the main logic of the placer.